 She had obviously decided she was too good/rich/important and dangerous to queue like everyone else, so reversed her car up and blocked me in totally leaving me unable to drive off.

-She was wearing leather trousers and half her head was shaved, but I still got out of my car, pointed out there was a long queue of cars waiting, that she was holding everyone up, and that she needed to move.
+She was wearing leather trousers and half her head was shaved, but I still got out of my car, pointed out there was a long queue of cars waiting, that she was holding everyone up, and that she

 Did she?
 Did she hell?